commercetools/fs2-queues/docs/getting-started/publishing.md

 ## Explicit publish

-If you are integrating the library with an existing code base that performs explicit publications to the queue, you can access the @:api(com.commercetools.queue.QueuePusher) lower level API, which exposes a way to publish a single message or a single batch.
+If you are integrating the library with an existing code base that performs explicit publications to the queue, you can access the @:api(com.commercetools.queue.QueuePusher) lower level API, which exposes ways to publish a single message or a single batch.
-This abstraction comes in handy when the messages you produces do not come from a `Stream`, otherwise you should prefer the `sink()` pipe presented above.
+This abstraction comes in handy when the messages you produce do not come from a `Stream`, otherwise you should prefer the `sink()` pipe presented above.

 A `QueuePusher` is accessed as a [`Resource`][cats-effect-resource] as it usually implies using a connection pool.
 When the resource is released, the pools will be disposed properly.